jessepav/libgdx-wiki-old/Getting-Help.md

   * Have you [searched the forum](http://www.badlogicgames.com/forum/search.php) for your problem?
   * Have you [searched the issue tracker](https://github.com/libgdx/libgdx/issues) for your problem?
 Be sure to search "All issues", not just "Open issues".

-If you still have a problem, often the fastest way to get help is the libgdx chat room.
-Usually it has ~100 people, any one of which could answer your question right now.
-The chat room is [#libgdx on irc.freenode.net](irc://irc.freenode.net/libgdx).
+**If you still have a problem, often the fastest way to get help is the [libgdx discord](https://discord.gg/6pgDK9F).
+There are a lot of active users, any one of which could answer your question right now.**

-Another way of getting help is the [libgdx discord](https://discord.gg/6pgDK9F).
+Another way of getting help is the libgdx chat room ([#libgdx on irc.freenode.net](irc://irc.freenode.net/libgdx)).

-Otherwise, if you wish to post on the [forum](http://www.badlogicgames.com/forum/) or [post a new issue](https://github.com/libgdx/libgdx/blob/master/CONTRIBUTING.md) on the [tracker](https://github.com/libgdx/libgdx/issues), keep reading.
+Otherwise, if you wish to [post a new issue](https://github.com/libgdx/libgdx/blob/master/CONTRIBUTING.md) on the [tracker](https://github.com/libgdx/libgdx/issues), keep reading.

 ## <a id="Help_us_help_you"></a>Help Us Help You ##
 If you believe your issue, error, or suspected bug is related to a specific backend, please present the following information with your issue.
-If you are on IRC have the following information on hand.
+If you are on the Discord/IRC have the following information on hand.

 **For Android backend issues**
  - **Note:** Android issues can sometimes be more difficult due to device manufactures breaking things or buggy drivers.